The main purpose of your everyday protein powder is to provide and help your body reach your daily intake goal of protein. (56g for men/46g for women)

 But, have you ever wanted protein powder to be more than just protein?

 Considering the convenience and amazing taste protein powder has to offer, many people wouldn’t mind a bit more carbs or fats or maybe some more calories added to the shake.
 A group of people who would benefit from these added nutrients is known as hard gainers.

-This article will explain why mass gainer protein and hard gainers go hand in hand…
+This article will explain what is mass gainer protein and why hard gainers love it…

 What is “Mass Gainer Protein Powder?”

 Mass gainer protein is pretty much what the name insists, it helps you “gain mass”.
 Just like your everyday whey or casein powder, it provides protein but with some added nutrients.

 Several mass gainers include more fats, carbs and especially calories for your shake.
 You can typically tell if a product is a mass gainer due to the size of the container, some sizes can be up to 12lbs in weight, with around 60+ servings.